Reality is often stranger than fiction. The timeline of current events is like living in a disaster movie. What is the smart thing to do?

 Be a kind person.
 This is one way to reverse the fear.
 When you act with kindness, it also shows the contrast between the virtues of the spirit and those who act with bias and prejudice.

 It’s important to remember that fear causes stress.
 Stress causes several health issues.
 So, use techniques to cope and manage your stress throughout the crisis.
-Your overall health and well depend upon your ability to think clearly and make the right choices.
+Your overall health depends on your ability to think clearly and make the right choices.

 Practice self-care.
 Learn to manage your stress.
 Don’t allow yourself to live in a state of continual fear.
 One of the best ways to control stress is mindfulness meditation.
-It only takes a few minutes to pause the allow yourself to regain emotional equilibrium.
+It only takes a few minutes to pause and regain emotional equilibrium.
 There are several other self-care ideas that you can use.
 The point is, take a proactive approach to manage stress.

 2. Speak Up, Do What is Right